The Many Saints of Newark: When is it released and who's in the cast of new Soprano's feature film

 Originally, the film was scheduled for release almost exactly a year ago in September 2020 but, like various renowned movies, was postponed until March 2021 owing to the coronavirus pandemic, before it was finally confirmed for a September 2021 release.

-The biopic will be available to view in UK cinemas on Wednesday September 22, although US fans will be forced to wait until October 1, though they’ll also be able to stream via HBO Max.
+The film was available to view in UK cinemas from Wednesday September 22, although US fans will be forced to wait until October 1, though they’ll also be able to stream via HBO Max.

 Who is in the cast for the Many Saints of Newark?
 Who is Alessandro Nivola?